Sienci-Labs/Resources/longmill/advanced/ytsb-lm-open-source-and-modifications.md

     KBName: LongMill CNC
     basepress_post_icon: bp-caret-right
 skip_file: no
-featured_image:
+featured_image: /_images/_longmill/_advanced/_12_LBDetails/lm_lbdeets_p1_DrawingRev1.4.jpg
 ---

-The LongMill project is at its core an open-source project.
+The LongMill project is at its core an open source project.
 Many of its design choices, from sourcing as many off the shelf parts as possible to our choice in CAD software, comes down to making this project as replicable and well-supported as possible.

-We believe that by making this design open-source, we will be able to drive the CNC community forward through sharing and improving CNC technology.
+We believe that by making this design open source, we will be able to drive the CNC community forward through sharing and improving CNC technology.
 The idea is for:

 <ul>
   <li>Users to modify and improve their machines to fit their needs</li>